fengshikun/FradNMI/Readme2.md

 tqdm                4.66.2
 ```

-Additionally, we have updated a Conda environment package available at [URL].
+Additionally, we have updated a Conda environment package available at [google drive](https://drive.google.com/file/d/1X9gUELR6UAifUT7VVtgur2ZWfCGl7kcF/view?usp=sharing).
 You can download the environment package and unzip it into the 'envs' directory of Conda.

 ## Quick Start